solrevdev/instagram-basic-display/docs/InstagramApi.md

 /// Exchanges short-lived access token for a long-lived access token
 /// </summary>
 /// <param name="response">A valid <see cref="OAuthResponse"/></param>
-/// <returns>A OAuthResponse or null if an error is caught</returns>
+/// <returns>A OAuthResponse or an Exception if an error is caught</returns>
 /// <exception cref="ArgumentNullException">An Instagram User Access Token is needed</exception>
 public async Task<OAuthResponse> GetLongLivedAccessTokenAsync(OAuthResponse response)
 {